slsu0424/slsu0424.github.io/_posts/2023-11-02-interact-with-mimic-iii-database-without-writing-sql.md

 All resources can be found [here](https://github.com/slsu0424/langchain-sql-public).

 ## Load data into Azure SQL DB
+<a href="https://www.nature.com/articles/sdata201635" target="_blank">MIMIC-III</a>is a publicly available dataset comprising of de-identified data for > 40,000 critical care patients who stayed at the Beth Israel Deaconess Medical Center between 2001 and 2012

 Download the MIMIC-III <a href="https://physionet.org/content/mimiciii-demo/1.4/" target="_blank">files</a>, and load the [ADMISSIONS]() table into Azure SQL DB.

 ## Connect to Azure SQL DB